18F/development-guide/_pages/sharepoint.md

 another complicated tool for developers to learn and it requires that the source data be available in a structured format that Power BI can access.

-### Power Flow
+### Power Automate

-Another one of Microsoft’s "Power" tools, Power Flow is not a display tool, but it is a workflow automation system.
-If we need notifications or messages to be sent out when certain things happen on SharePoint or with various documents, then we can configure a Flow to do those actions.
+Another one of Microsoft's "Power" tools, Power Automate, is not a display tool, but it is a workflow automation system.
+If we need
+* to move data between systems,
+* send notifications or messages when certain things happen on SharePoint or with various documents,
+* connect to or create connectors to APIs,
+* approval processes,

+then we can configure a Flow to do those actions.
 This may not be a large part of a SharePoint site, but it could be an important capability if needed.

 ## SharePoint Development Process